 When Your Liberty Is At Stake, Philadelphia Criminal Defense Lawyer Troy R. Crichton, Esq.
 Gets Results.

-Client was arrested by Philadelphia police after they supposedly used a confidential informant to purchase drugs from client via cellphone.
-Despite, the police having the Defendant’s cellphone and the house under surveillance at the time of the supposed “buy,” Attorney Crichton was able to convince a jury that he was not dealing drugs out of the home resulting in a Not Guilty.
+- Client was arrested by Philadelphia police after they supposedly used a confidential informant to purchase drugs from client via cell phone.
+Despite the police having had the defendant’s cell phone and house under surveillance at the time of the supposed “buy,” Attorney Crichton was able to convince a jury that he was not dealing drugs out of the home, resulting in a not guilty verdict.

-Client was accused of theft and assault following a bar fight at a Delaware County bar.
+- Client was accused of theft and assault following a bar fight at a Delaware County bar.
 However, she was merely in the wrong place at the wrong time.
-The Delaware Country District Attorney’s Office refused her Accelerated Rehabilitative Disposition (“ARD”) several time.
+The Delaware County District Attorney’s Office refused her Accelerated Rehabilitative Disposition (ARD) several times.
 Attorney Crichton contacted the First Assistant District Attorney of Delaware County and met with him in person to convince him of his client’s merit.
-Attorney Crichton’s client was accepted for ARD and the charges dismissed.
+Attorney Crichton’s client was accepted for ARD and the charges were dismissed.

-Client was accused of sexually assaulting a young woman after going on several dates.
+- Client was accused of sexually assaulting a young woman after going on several dates.
 He was incarcerated for 10 months awaiting his trial.
-After a three day jury trial, Attorney Crichton was able to show that she fabricated allegations after she thought the Defendant had left the house with her belongings.
-The case resulted in a not guilty on all charges
+After a three-day jury trial, Attorney Crichton was able to show that she fabricated allegations after she thought the Defendant had left the house with her belongings.
+The case resulted in a not guilty verdict on all charges

 Philadelphia Criminal Defense Lawyer Troy Crichton

-Attorney Crichton understands the fear uncertainty and panic that can overwhelm someone accused of a crime.
-That's why Troy is always available for a free case consultation at 267-225-3317 .
+Attorney Crichton understands the fear, uncertainty, and panic that can overwhelm someone who has been accused of a crime, which is why he is always available for a free case consultation at (267) 225-3317 .